aspina7/EpiconceptCrypto/README.md

 - *EpiconceptCryptoCaseStudy.docx*: Word document output of the *EpiconceptCryptoCaseStudy.Rmd* for the case study
 - *DataChecking.R*: Clean r-script for checking raw data
 - *DataRecoding.R*: Clean r-script for recoding raw data
+- *DescriptiveAnalysis.R*: Clean r-script for desctiptive analyses
+- *ComparativeAnalysis.R*: Clean r-script for comparative analyses
+- *MergingDenominators.R*: Clean r-script for combining datasets
+- *AnnualIncidenceRates.R*: Clean r-script for calculating incidence rates
+- *IRR.R*: Clean r-script for calculating incidence rate ratios using poisson

+# Errors in the STATA do-files
+- There is an error in the data cleaning do-file (cant remember exactly, think it was imported)
+- There is an error in line 26 of Annual incidence rates (should be a "means" in "ci" - same for all following occurences)
+- The forloop of annual incidence rates correcting to 100,000 pop also doesnt work
+- Saving "crypto inc by year.dta" is done in the "annual incidence rates" do-file, but not in the original case study word document